lizziepratt/lizziepratt.github.io/_pages/about.md

 image:
 ---

 I am a third year PhD student at UC Berkeley, advised by Bernd Sturmfels.
 Before that I was at Amherst College, where I completed a senior thesis on elliptic pairs under the guidance of Jenia Tevelev.
 My mathematical interests include combinatorial algebraic geometry and applications to particle physics.
 In my free time, I rock climb, run, drink coffee, and read comics.
+I am supported by NSF GRFP 2023358166.

 Contact: epratt [symbol] berkeley [symbol] edu